-Elevate the body part that is burned above the level of the heart.
+Raise the body part that is burned above the level of the heart.

-Continue to monitor the person's vital signs until medical help arrives.
-This means pulse
+Continue to monitor the person's pulse, rate of breathing, and blood pressure until medical help arrives.

-- Do NOT apply ointment, butter, ice, medications, cream, oil spray, or any household remedy to a severe burn.
+- Do NOT apply ointment, butter, ice, medicines, cream, oil spray, or any household remedy to a severe burn.

 - Do NOT breathe, blow, or cough on the burn.